andrelucas/akceph-build/README.md

 However, if you change the deps stage in the Dockerfile or anything in the `build/` directory, the deps stage will be rebuilt too.

+Multistage Dockerfiles keep potentially complicated dependency chains together without too much extra effort.
+In the past the same result would have been achieved by having multiple Dockerfiles.
+It's more convenient this way.

 #### <a name='Binarydependencycompilationandinstall'></a>Binary dependency compilation and install

 Scripts in `build/` are run to configure various dependencies.
 Most are